 - Clinical interest for patients

-Dr. Raben has developed nationally recognized clinical expertise over the past 20 years in the management of head and neck cancer (HNC), lung cancer and prostate/bladder cancers.
+Dr. Raben has developed nationally recognized clinical expertise over the past 25 years in the management of head and neck cancer (HNC), lung cancer and prostate/bladder cancers.
+He has over 165 publications and is on national committees to design and perform clinical trials in head and neck cancer.
+He is co-chair of the radiation developmental therapeutics group at the NRG Oncology group and has started a Radiation Phase I program at the University of Colorado.
 He was the first to introduce intensity modulated radiation techniques for HNC and the first to spare the critical salivary glands and thyroid glands for patients undergoing radiation.
 For prostate cancer Dr. Raben first introduced accelerated hypofractionated radiation to the prostate while simultaneously treating the lymph nodes in the Rocky Mountain region, shortening overall treatment time to 5.5 weeks from 8.5 weeks with no increase in long term side effects and excellent outcomes.
 Dr. Raben has extensive experience spanning over 20 years with low (LDR) and high dose rate (HDR) brachytherapy for prostate cancer.

 - Volunteer activities